rahgirrafi/ESP32_CAM_Streamer_OpenCV/readme.md

 ## How to use
 Your host computer and the ESP32 CAM must be "CONNECTED TO THE SAME LOCAL NETWORK" i.e. same router, same switch etc. This code will not send data over internet.It will only work with LAN network.

+## How to use
+The server depends on:
+-socket
+-opencv-python
+-numpy

 In the Firmware code, make the following changes.

 **SSID:** Replace with your own Wifi Network Name.